karlospn/mytechramblings-site-source-code/content/posts/bootstrap-azure-subscription-and-azure-devops-to-start-deploying-infrastructure.md

   - A Service Principal that will be used to link the Azure DevOps variable group with the Vault.

 With the azuredevops provider we create the following resources:
-  - A Service Endpoint _(is required to link the variable group with the Vault and makes use of the second SP)_.
+  - A Service Endpoint _(is required to link the variable group with the Vault)_.
-  - A Variable Group linked with the Vault _(to link it, it uses the Service Endpoint)_.
+  - A Variable Group linked with the Vault _(it uses the Service Endpoint)_.

 With the azurerm provider we create the following resources:
   - An Storage Account cannot-delete Lock.
   - An Azure KeyVault.
   - An Azure KeyVault cannot-delete Lock.
   - Assign myself a "Key Vault Administrator" Role _(this role assignment is necessary because later on the script we are going to add the SP credentials into the Vault)_.
-  - Create a custom role _(it will be used to deploy the infrastructure)_ and assign it to the SP.
+  - A custom role _(it will be used to deploy the infrastructure)_ and assign it to the SP.
   - Assign a "Key Vault Administrator" Role to the second SP _(this role assignment is necesarry to link the variable group with the Vault)_.
   - Store the SP credentials into the Vault.